uhasker/getting-things-done-in-next-js/src/chapter5/01-react-components.md

 }
 ```

-Quite nice.
+Great.
 Note that there is a problem with the current implementation of our component.
-You can see this by opening your browser console.
-An error "Warning: Each child in a list should have a unique 'key' prop." will appear.
+If you open your browser console, you will see an error "Warning: Each child in a list should have a unique 'key' prop.".

 The reason for that is that React needs a way to identify which items in a list have changed or have been added or removed.
 It does that by looking at the keys of the items.
 These basically give the elements a stable identity.

-Let's add IDs to the tasks (we will need them anyway later) and use the task IDs as keys for the component:
+Let's add IDs to the tasks and use the task IDs as keys for the component:

 ```jsx
 function App() {